The best beach games for children to keep your little ones happy and give yourself some time to relax.

 Finally the holidays have arrived and with the lovely summer weather in Cornwall it’s time to hit the beach.
 Don’t you just love the moment when you sit down on your beach towel, sun in your face, book in your hand and you know, the family holidays have officially begun!
 You lean back, relax and then, just as you reach page 5 of your book, you suddenly hear a voice: “Mummy… I’m bored.”

-With our top ten list of the best beach games for children you can enjoy the sunshine whilst the kids are having fun for hours.
+With our top ten list of the best beach games for children you can enjoy the sunshine whilst the kids are having fun.

 The all-time favourite beach activity that children never get bored of.
 All you need is a net and a bucket and off they go.
 Crabs, shells, rocks, mussels and seaweeds of different shapes and colours can be found in the rock pools.
 Older kids might even bring a book that will help them identify their catch or they could take pictures and learn more about what they have caught once you get back home.
 You can also turn it into a competition.
 The child with the best findings wins a prize.